How to Apply

 - Complete two service projects, one being Humanics in Action Day and Prep Day

 - Attend monthly AmeriCorps meetings

 - Submit timesheets every two weeks

 Applications are currently being accepted.
 However, slots are filling up!
-We must interview you and process paperwork before training begins in mid-August for student support specialists and late August for literacy tutors.
+We must interview you and process paperwork before training begins in mid-August for student support specialists.

 All applications will be reviewed on a rolling basis and will be considered until the corps is full.